05/12/2025 01:30 PM Senate JUDICIARY

 APRIL WILKERSON, Deputy Commissioner, Department of Corrections,

-MS. WILKERSON responded that the program is operated by a third
+MS. WILKERSON responded that a third-party vendor is responsible

 1:57:30 PM